prabhavk/fastLK/README.md

 # Instructions

-Enter the directory where you have downloaded/extracted the files and do make.
+Enter the directory where you have downloaded/extracted the files and run make.
 The exectuable is called fastLK.